Kingdoms of Amalur: Re-Reckoning: Perfect Remaster of a Classic Review

 There are a wide variety of weapons and armour, some have different perks, and others have perks you can only get if you have a full set.
 Some of these items are beautifully rendered, giving off different effects as well.
 Who wouldn’t want a bow that emanates a poison cloud?
 Of course with weapons, there are different ones which you can use depending on how you want to play.
 I tend to go for daggers as their speed is faster, unlike a war-hammer.

 This game is vast, making it one that can last for ages without even having found everything.
 It has a smoother and more enjoyable play than the original.
-Although some of the graphics seem dated they are still remarkable.
-Even swimming in the water is a refreshing experience.
-No more darkness like in Skyrim.
+Although some of the graphics seem dated, they are still remarkable.
+Even swimming in the water is a refreshing experience—no more darkness like in Skyrim.
 I am yet to find something about this remake that I don’t enjoy.
 If you are a fan of Skyrim or the Fable series, this game is the perfect mashup of the two.
-Bringing a quirkiness of characters from Fable and the messy lore of Skyrim into a more tamable game.
+It brings the quirkiness of characters from Fable and the messy lore of Skyrim into a more tamable game.
 I use tamable loosely as there is just so much to do.
 But it is easier to keep track of than the others.

 Kingdoms of Amalur: Re-Reckoning is a perfect remaster of a classic game.
 Every aspect has had a facelift making it easier on the eyes.
 With an overhaul of the mechanics, this game will continue to be a solid RPG for years to come.
 As the fateless one, who will you become?